WokLibCodeClub/.github/profile/README.md

 If you weren't at the last session you can find the code we wrote at these links.
 For the code written on the screen for ***first Python code** you can find the code [here](https://trinket.io/python/0105d627ebcc).
 For the code on the screen for the ***Age Calculator*** as we left it at the end of the last session go [here](https://trinket.io/python/837027a3abc1).
 You can also catch up on the material we covered [here](https://github.com/WokLibCodeClub/Hello-Python/blob/main/step1/step1.md).

+The link mentioned in the session for a fun BBC Bitesize course on learning to type properly is [Dance Mat Typing](https://www.bbc.co.uk/bitesize/articles/z3c6tfr).

 ### Trinket account

 You will need a trinket account for the Code Club's Python sessions.
 If you don't have one already you can create one by going to [trinket.io/signup](https://trinket.io/signup).
 You will need a valid email address to create an account.
 You can find a guide for using a trinket account [here](https://github.com/WokLibCodeClub/Hello-Python/blob/main/trinket_basics/using_trinket.md).